+- a.
+Notice

-Interim Order hearings before the Investigating Committee are held in private and so a Notice of this hearing will not be published.
+- Interim Order hearings take place before the Investigating Committee and in private, and so a Notice of this hearing will not be published.

-b.
+- b.
 Decision

-Where an Interim Order is made by the Investigating Committee, a summary of the decision will be published on the GOsC's website within two working days of the decision being made.
+Where an Interim Order is made by the Investigating Committee, a summary of the decision will be published on the GOsC website within two working days of the decision being made.
 The decision will remain on the GOsC's website for the duration of the Interim Order.